The Medici Townhouse

 Gozzoli's Procession of the Magi

 Frescoes are much harder to move, however, and the Palazzo Medici has one of the most charming ones in Italy, Benozzo Gozzoli’s 1459 Procession of the Magi, located in the Cappella dei Magi upstairs.
-Painting in a delightful, decorative manner more reminiscent of International Gothic than the awakening Renaissance style of his contemporaries, Gozzoli created a merry, brilliantly coloured pageant of beautifully dressed kings, knights and pages, accompanied by greyhounds and a giraffe, who travel through a springtime landscape of jewel-like trees and castles; wrapped around three walls of the small chapel to create a glowing fairytale world, gold and lapis lazuli.
+Painting in a delightful, decorative manner more reminiscent of International Gothic than the awakening Renaissance style of his contemporaries, Gozzoli created a merry, brilliantly coloured pageant of beautifully dressed kings, knights and pages, who travel through a springtime landscape of jewel-like trees and castles; wrapped around three walls of the small chapel to create a glowing fairytale world, gold and lapis lazuli.

 The ‘Three Kings’ lead the annual pageant of the Compagnia dei Magi, Florence’s richest confraternity.
 Actually there are more like 33 kings: a whole cavalcade of the great and good (or the rich and powerful) wends its way down a steep valley on the way to Bethlehem.
 Most of the identifiable figures are of the Medici family, or celebrities who came to Florence in the Council of 1439: on the wall in front of the altar, surrounded by pages, is the melancholy Byzantine Emperor John VII Palaeologos in his unique head dress, while behind him ride three teenage daughters of Piero the Gouty.